dimariac/module3-getting_and_cleaning_data/CodeBook.md

 columns, subject id + activity id + 66 features.

 Step 3 - Use descriptive activity names to name the activities in the data set.
-The corrspondence between activity id and activity name is takedn from the file "activity_labels.txt".
+The corrspondence between activity id and activity name is taken from the file "activity_labels.txt".
 The 6 activity names are utilised to create a lookup vector.
 The activity ids are then changed to activity names by indexing the lookup vector with the second column of 'data_subset'.

 Step 4 - Appropriately label the data set with descriptive variable names.
 I created a vector 'var_names' containing the names to be given to the columns.
 The first two names are 'subject_id' and 'activity_id'.
 The remaing 66 names are the 'feature_names' identified at step 2.
-I did not modify the features names as I found they were already well descriptive.
+I did not modify the feature names as I found they were already well descriptive.
 In order to make them even more explicit, I would have needed to make the names longer.
 But in my epxerience I have found that very long variable or column names become difficult to handle in the code.
-The column names of 'data_subset' were changed by assigning 'var_names' to colnames(data_subset)
+The column names of 'data_subset' were changed by assigning 'var_names' to colnames(data_subset).

-Step 5 - From the dataset in step 4, create a second, idipenedent tidy dataset with the average of each variable for each activity and each subject.
+Step 5 - From the dataset in step 4, create a second, indepenedent tidy dataset with the average of each variable for each activity and each subject.
 To solve this problem, I utilised the dplyr package and the %>% operator.
 The data were grouped by 'activity_id' and 'subject_id' using the group_by function.
 Averages for each resulting group were calculated using the summarise_all function.
-The resulting tbl is called 'data_summary' and is the only varible returned by the fucntion, as required by the instructions.
+The resulting tbl is called 'data_summary' and this is the only variable returned by the fucntion, as required by the instructions.
 'data_summary' is also a tidy data set because it satisfies the three characteristics: